hello/user-guide/README.md

 ####  Page Structure

 1. Domains
   - Staging: https://staging-user.hello.is/ : this is the testing environment which reflects every commit you make on `staging` branch.
 There will be a brief delay until you see changes.
 This domain is only accessible if you are on office's wifi.
   - Production: https://user.hello.is/ or to be decided; `master` branch is responsible for it.

 2. Components
   - Cover page: minimal as of now, just contains links to marketing website and user-guide
   - Header: hello logo, current post's title, and link to marketing website
   - Left sidebar: a list of dropdowns, each containing links to the children posts.
   - Posts: to be filled in.
   - Footer: none as of now.
   Basically, we only need to care about sidebar -> dropdowns and dropdown -> posts

 #### Content Moderation

 1. Configuration
+  Each component on the side bar needs to be declared in `config.toml`.
   ```md
   [[menu.main]]
     name = "sense system"